joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 An incomplete list of what I might ask you during an interview.

 - What makes your company a great place to work?
+How are you working to keep it that way?
 - Describe your company culture in 3 words/phrases
 - What is the biggest thing holding you back from growing larger?
 - How do you decide what to work on, as a company?
+How does that get communicated to everyone?
 - How do you plan out what you're going to do for the next sprint/quarter/year?
 - How long does it take for merged code to reach production?
 - How do you know how healthy your systems are?
 - How do you handle incidents?
 - What's your biggest engineering challenge right now?
 - What's the process for adding a new language, technology, or platform?

+## <span>How to get in touch</span>

+Email me at `josh [at] joshcanhelp [dot] com` or use any of the links below!
+👇👇👇